UnitedHealth hikes profit forecast after big 2Q

 Analysts expect full-year earnings of $14.70 per share, according to FactSet.

+More than a year ago, UnitedHealth announced a $5 billion deal to buy DaVita Medical Group and its hundreds of clinics.
+The company finally completed that deal in June, too late to have much of an impact on the quarter.

+Shares of UnitedHealth rose slightly to $266.70 Thursday before the opening bell.

-UnitedHealth shares have had an uncharacteristically bumpy journey this year.
-They slumped earlier this year amid worries about government scrutiny of drug pricing and Democratic presidential candidate calls for a “Medicare for All” plan that could replace private coverage.
+The stock has had an uncharacteristically bumpy journey this year.
+Shares slumped earlier this year amid worries about government scrutiny of drug pricing and Democratic presidential candidate calls for a “Medicare for All” plan that could replace private coverage.
 But the stock rallied this month after President Donald Trump ended a plan to change how rebates for prescription drugs are administered.

 Shares have climbed about 7% so far this year, compared with a 17% increase for the Dow.